Photon-Health/client/README.md

 npx nx run elements:upload-s3:dist
 ```

-## Building the Chrome Extension Locally
+## Developing the Chrome Extension Locally

 In order to run the local server with support for live-reloading and HMR, run: